Wichita Lineman: Cover versions

-Jazz pianist Alan Pasqua developed an arrangement of the song for jazz trio that appears on his album My New Old Friend and Peter Erskine's album The Interlochen Concert.
-Jazz pianist John Harkins played an up-tempo rendition of the song on his 2015 album Cognition.
+Many adult "middle of the road" (MOR) artists have recorded the song.
+There have also been many instrumental versions, including one by Johnny A. and another by José Feliciano.
+The song has also been covered by artists such as O.C.
+Smith, Willie Hutch, the Meters with vocals by Art Neville, Smokey Robinson and the Miracles, Kool and the Gang and Black Pumas.
+The Dick Slessig Combo created a 43 minute cover of the song.

 Jazz pianist Laurence Hobgood recorded a version of the song combining a contemporary jazz trio with a string quartet.
+Other jazz artists making strong cover versions include Cassandra Wilson and the big band of John Hollenbeck.

 Other covers of the song include that of Wade Hayes, who released a version in August 1997 that peaked at number 55 on the US country music charts.
 It was to have been included on an album entitled Tore Up from the Floor Up, but due to its poor chart performance, the album was delayed.
 That album was finally released in 1998 as When the Wrong One Loves You Right, with the "Wichita Lineman" cover excluded.

 In 2016, the country-pop band Restless Heart also recorded a cover of the song.

-Guns N' Roses covered the song live during their "Not in This Life Time" world tour.
+Guns N' Roses has included the song live during their Not in This Life Time world tour.
 The first live performance of the song was on August 30, 2017, in Edmonton, Alberta, Canada.
 Rolling Stone magazine described it as "their most unexpected cover of the tour".

 The Brian Setzer Orchestra covered the song live during their Christmas Rocks!
 2017 tour and they perform the song on the Christmas Rocks!
 Live Blu-ray DVD that was released on November 9, 2018.

-After Campbell's death, Webb sang the song with Little Big Town as a tribute during the 51st Annual Country Music Association Awards on November 8, 2017.

-Former Men at Work frontman Colin Hay recorded and released a version of this song on his 2021 cover album I Just Don't Know What To Do With Myself.
+Former Men at Work frontman Colin Hay recorded and released a version of this song on his 2021 covers album I Just Don't Know What To Do With Myself.

 Brett Kissel covered the song on his 2023 release The Compass Project – West Album.